 Now the tree is cut and we will shuttle it inside to the baler.
 Here we pull your tree through a rig with 23" netting around it, effectively holding your tree to a more comfortable size.
 This makes it easier for us to load it or tie it on your car and it makes it easier for you to bring through the door at home.

 Once baled, we will ask which vehicle you are driving so we can load it up.
-If you have a pick up truck, we will smile and throw it in the back.
+If you have a pick up truck, we will smile and throw it in the back (this is the easiest loading method after all).
 If you have an SUV or wagon with a roof rack, we will get some twine and tie it down.
-If you have a small car with a full trunk and a dog in the back, we will find a way to tie it on top or ride shotgun, or whatever you decide you want done with it.
+If you have a two door car with a full trunk and a dog in the back, we will find a way to tie it on top or ride shotgun, or whatever you decide you want done with it.

 In the end, you will have come to our store for a tree and not even had to touch the tree before bringing it into your house.
 That is what we call a full service operation.